klmui/Badger-Bytes/README.md

 3. Git
 4. An editor like `VSCode`
 5. Install `Postman` to test routes
-5. Get the `.env` file from a developer

 ### Build Command Instructions
 1. Clone the repository